muodov/kociemba/README.md

 This Python package contains two equivalent implementations (in C and Python) of Herbert Kociemba's two-phase algorithm for solving Rubik's Cube.
 Original Java implementation can be found here: http://kociemba.org/download.htm.

 These ports are pretty straightforward (not to say dumb) and most probably can be optimized.
-But they have been extensively tested in our [Rubik's cube solving machine](https://blog.zok.pw/hacking/2015/08/18/fac-rubik-solver/), so be confident the algorithm is working.
+But they have been extensively tested in our Rubik's cube solving machines ([FAC System Solver](https://blog.zok.pw/hacking/2015/08/18/fac-rubik-solver/) and [Meccano Rubik's Shrine](http://blog.zok.pw/hacking/2016/08/12/meccano-rubiks-shrine/)), so be confident the algorithm is working.

 ## Installation and usage
 This package is published on PyPI and can be installed with: